Cleversonzato/Cleversonzato/README.md

 # Hello!
 [en]

-I am a professional with interest in psychology, data analysis, machine learning and commom areas between psychology and computer sciences
+I am a professional with interest in psychology, data science, machine learning and commom areas between psychology and computer sciences

 ##  Research with the "Associador"
 Help me with my research and trainig of an artificial intelligence!